Certificate in Intellectual Property Law

 The Certificate in Intellectual Property Law, awarded to qualified Lewis & Clark Law School students upon graduation, recognizes successful curriculum concentration in the field of intellectual property law.
 In order to receive a Certificate, students who believe they fulfill the requirements must complete an application form and the Paper Requirement form linked in the Documents section above.
 Students qualify for a Certificate in Intellectual Property Law by satisfying the course, paper, and grade point average requirements set forth below.

 1. To obtain the certificate, a student must satisfactorily complete two of the following three courses: Copyright Law; Patent Law & Policy; or Trademark & Unfair Competition Law.

 2. In addition, a student must complete nine (9) additional credits in courses approved for the Certificate in Intellectual Property Law.
 A minimum of six of these additional credits must be in approved classroom courses, and this minimum of six credits must not be graded on a credit/no-credit basis.
 Stated another way, up to three ungraded credits in total can come from the courses: Individual Research, IP: Practicum, and the Small Business Legal Clinic.

 This list of approved courses is subject to change.
 Some courses listed below are no longer offered, but if previously taken by a student will still qualify.
-Questions regarding changes to this list should be directed to both of the Certificate Directors, Professors Lydia Loren and Tabrez Ebrahim.
+Questions regarding changes to this list or the certificate should be directed to both of the Certificate Directors, Professors Lydia Loren and Tabrez Ebrahim.